 - Do you hoard books or do you discard them when you have finished?
 I hoard books that I really enjoyed, and give the others to a charity shop.

 - How many books are in your genealogy library?
-Over three hundred.
-Later this year I will auction some to raise funds for Genealogists for Families.
+Over four hundred.

 - What's your favourite genealogy magazine or journal?
 For Australia: 'Inside History' magazine.
 For the UK: 'Who Do You Think You Are' magazine.